 “I’m not as interested in birds as Henry makes me out to be,” she said.
 “In fact, he’s the one who insists on our annual family trip to Sheridan.”

-Jay wanted to ask about Henry, but Michael ushered them aboard the ferry and into separate sleeping quarters.
+Jay wanted to ask more about Henry, but Michael ushered them aboard the ferry and into separate sleeping quarters.
 While the Chinese couple wrote in their Atlas across the hall, Jay penned some final thoughts into his notebook.
-Then he studied the Sheridanian phrasebook until he saw the waxing moon through a porthole, and the jet-lag suddenly caught up to him.
+Then he studied Michael’s Sheridanian phrasebook until he saw the waxing moon through a porthole, and the jet-lag suddenly caught up to him.
 The tiredness of his journey made him collapse into his cot.